Airbnb-Price-Prediction-with-311-Data/Price-prediction/README.md

 End with an example of getting some data out of the system or using it for a little demo

-## Running the tests

-Explain how to run the automated tests for this system
+## Data Cleaning

+Navigate to dataset/ to find the scripts that were used for preprocessing the datasets.
+The 311 service complaint dataset hasn't been added to this repository since the dataset was greater than 7GB.

 ### Break down into end to end tests